 - Any action that could constitute a criminal offense as defined by federal or state law.
-This includes, but is not limited to, allegations of single or repeat violations of any local, state, or federal law in the municipality where the College is located; - Any situation where it appears that the student may present a danger or threat to the health or safety of others;

-- Any situation that disrupts the academic environment; - Any situation that significantly disrupts the rights, property or achievements of self or others or significantly breaches the peace and/or causes social disorder.
-The Vice President of Institutional Effectiveness, Dean of Student Services, and Dean of Instruction, through authority delegated by the President of the College, have the responsibility and authority to protect the College's educational purpose and objectives through the establishment of a Student Conduct System.
+This includes, but is not limited to, allegations of single or repeat violations of any local, state, or federal law in the municipality where the College is located; - Any situation where it appears that the student may present a danger or threat to the health or safety of others; - Any situation that disrupts the academic environment; - Any situation that significantly disrupts the rights, property or achievements of self or others or significantly breaches the peace and/or causes social disorder The Interim Vice President of Academic Affairs, Dean of Student Services, and Dean of Instruction, Dean of Nursing and Health Sciences, through authority delegated by the President of the College, have the responsibility and authority to protect the College's educational purpose and objectives through the establishment of a Student Conduct System.
 The system incorporates procedural safeguards that allow for proper action, while protecting the rights of students to a fair and timely hearing and decision.